-The AUTH METHOD field contains the least significant 8 bits from ALGORITHM IDENTIFIER field in the SA_AUTH IKEv2-SCSI algorithm descriptor (see 7.7.3.6.6) in the IKEv2-SCSI Cryptographic Algorithms payload (see 7.7.3.5.13).
+The AUTH METHOD field contains the least significant 8 bits from ALGORITHM IDENTIFIER field in the SA_AUTH IKEv2-SCSI algorithm descriptor (see 7.7.3.6.6) in the IKEv2-SCSI SA Cryptographic Algorithms payload (see 7.7.3.5.13).

-The value in the AUTH METHOD field specifies the algorithm to be used in computing the contents of the AUTHENTI-CATION DATA field as follows:
+The value in the AUTH METHOD field specifies the algorithm to be used in computing the contents of the AUTHENTI-CATION DATA field as described in RFC 4306 and the reference listed in table x19.